Frequently Asked Questions

 Over the past years, we have found that the group of Impacter applicants has a 3 to 4 percentage point improved success rate over non users.
 While this correlation does not prove causation, we believe that Impacters’ checks contribute significantly to a better plan for societal impact and helps to prevent common pitfalls in knowledge utilization.

-Does Impacter guarantee the success of proposals with a full score?
+Does Impacter guarantee the success of proposals when everything is green?

 Unfortunately, no. The algorithms Impacter uses can be gamed.
-A full score just means that everything that Impacter measures, seems to be present in your proposal.
-A check in Impacter is a good first step to take before consulting for example the research support office, or a peer.
+If all indicators are green, this means that all things that Impacter measures appear to be in your proposal.
+A check in Impacter is a good first step to take before consulting colleagues for feedback, for example your research support office or a peer.
 Consulting Impacter first will ensure that some of the ambiguity is already addressed before your colleagues contribute.

 Does Impacter lead to bland, uniform or one-size-fits all proposals?